cecinuga/thorcino/examples/rnn/README.md

 ## Recurrent Neural Network (RNN)

-The aim of this notebook is to show a full example of how to implement from scratch a RNN, first using only NumPy and then using thorcino (this frameworks), building the necessary components to make it a component of this framework.
+The aim of this notebook is to show a full example of how to implement from scratch a RNN, first using only NumPy and then using thorcino (this framework), building the necessary components to make it a reusable and composable module of this framework.

+See [scratch.ipynb](./scratch.ipynb) for the full, runnable implementation.

 ## Introduction